-KPI Definition Performance Status Feeds into bonus / LT Revenue A definition of revenue is included within the 2017/18 £1,736m Bonus - indirect 'Accounting policies' note on page 173.
-2016/16 £1,704m LTP - indirect 2015/16 £1,730m 2014/15 £1,720m 2013/14 £1,689m Underlying The underlying operating profit measure 2017/18 £645m Bonus - direct operating excludes from the reported operating profit LTP - indirect any restructuring costs and other significant 2016/17 £623m orofit non-recurring items.
-The group determines 2015/16 2014/15 £604m adjusted items consistently in the calculation of 2014/15 £664m its underlying operating profit measure against a framework which considers significance by reference to profit before tax, in addition to other qualitative factors such as whether the item is deemed to be within the normal course of business, its assessed frequency of reoccurrence and its volatility which is either outside the control of management and/or not representative of the current year performance.
-2013/14 £635m Underlying A reconciliation is shown on pages 52 to 53.
-This measure deducts underlying net finance expense and underlying taxation from 2017/18 44.7p LTP - indirect earnings underlying operating profit to calculate 2016/17 46.0p er share 2015/16 47.7p 2014/15 51.9p 2013/14 44.7р Dividend This measure divides total dividends declared by the average number of shares in issuance during 2017/18 39.73p LTP - direct er share 2016/17 38.87p the year.
-2015/16 38.45p 2014/15 37.70p 2013/14 36.04p Gearing: Group net debt (including derivatives) divided by LILIM's regulatory capital value (PCV) 2017/18 61% net debt to 2016/17 61% RCV 2015/16 61% 2014/15 59% 2013/14 58%
+KPI Definition Performance Status Feeds into bonus / LT Revenue A definition of revenue is included within the 'Accounting policies' note on page 173.
+2017/18 2016/16 2015/16 2014/15 2013/14 £1,736m £1,704m £1,730m £1,720m £1,689m Bonus - indirect LTP - indirect Underlying operating profit The underlying operating profit measure excludes from the reported operating profit any restructuring costs and other significant non-recurring items.
+The group determines adjusted items consistently in the calculation of its underlying operating profit measure against a framework which considers significance by reference to profit before tax, in addition to other qualitative factors such as whether the item is deemed to be within the normal course of business, its assessed frequency of reoccurrence and its volatility which is either outside the control of management and/or not representative of the current year performance.
+A reconciliation is shown on pages 52 to 53.
+2017/18 2016/17 2015/16 2014/15 2013/14 £645m £623m £604m £664m £635m Bonus - direct LTP - indirect Underlying earnings per share This measure deducts underlying net finance expense and underlying taxation from underlying operating profit to calculate underlying profit after tax and then divides this by the average number of shares in issuance during the year.
+Underlying net finance expense makes consistent adjustments to the reported net finance expense, including the stripping out of fair value movements.
+Underlying taxation strips out any prior year adjustments, exceptional tax or any deferred tax credits or debits arising from changes in the tax rate from reported taxation.
+Reconciliations to the underlying measures above are shown on pages 52 to 53.
+2017/18 2016/17 2015/16 2014/15 2013/14 44.7p 46.0p 47.7p 51.9p 44.7p LTP - indirect Dividend per share This measure divides total dividends declared by the average number of shares in issuance during the year.
+2017/18 2016/17 2015/16 2014/15 2013/14 39.73p 38.87p 38.45p 37.70p 36.04p LTP - direct Gearing: net debt to RCV Group net debt (including derivatives) divided by UUW's regulatory capital value (RCV).
+From 2016/17 onwards this uses shadow RCV, adjusted for actual spend, whilst prior years used Ofwat's published RCV in outturn prices as per previous methodology.
+Our target range is 55 per cent to 65 per cent.
+2017/18 2016/17 2015/16 2014/15 2013/14 61% 61% 59% 58%

 Note 2: For both our Operational and Financial KPIs, where we have declared external targets we assess our performance against the most recent public targets.
 Where there are no externally declared targets we assess our performance against our internal budget, however our internal budget is not disclosed.
 Green status indicates that we have achieved or are confident of achieving our target.
-Amber status indicates that we are close to achieving our target but there remains some work to be done.
-Red status indicates that we are missing our target.
+Amber status indicates that we are missing